-Distinctive Dental Care of Bloomingdale is now Serenity Dental of Bloomingdale — same location, same trusted team, same commitment to your care.
+The practice formerly known as Distinctive Dental Care of Bloomingdale is now Serenity Dental of Bloomingdale — under new ownership by Dr. Husna Khan, DDS, at the same Bloomingdale location.

 Emergency Dental Care